Welcome to the tutorial on Unified Modeling Language (UML).

 UML is the most commonly and frequently used language for building software system blueprints.
 A visual language represents a language in which we can draw things to represent the knowledge.
 According to UML specification 1.3, there are 9 UML diagrams.

-Below is a list of concepts in UML.
+To the left is a list (menu) of concepts in UML.
 All these topics are categorized into 4 main categories namely: Introduction to UML, Structural Modeling, Behavioral Modeling and Architectural Modeling.
 You are advised to start with the first category and move along one after the other to acquire good knowledge on UML.

 Finally, there are a few UML case studies which will help you to get an idea of how to start using UML diagrams to represent the information of a software system.